Hydrodynamics with triangular point group: Introduction

-The experiment that we propose is uniquely capable of detecting this new dissipative coefficient in electron liquids using nitrogen-vacancy center magnetometry in a highly symmetric, hexagonal device.
-Due to the $\dsix$-exploiting geometry of the proposed device boundary conditions, a current signal will appear \emph{only} when the hydrodynamic theory is invariant under $\dsix$, but not any larger point group (such as the point group of a hexagon, $\dtwelve$).
-In contrast, we show that inversion-breaking effects are \emph{not} effectively probed by simpler, more conventional Hall effect experiments in narrow channels \cite{mcguinness}.
+In Sec.~\ref{sec:ExperimentProp} we present two experiments capable of identifying the hydrodynamic signatures of the point group $\dsix$.
+The current-imagine experiment that we propose in Sec.~\ref{subsec:hexdevice} is uniquely capable of detecting this new dissipative coefficient in electron liquids using nitrogen-vacancy center magnetometry in a highly symmetric, hexagonal device.
+Due to the $\dsix$-exploiting geometry of the proposed device's boundary conditions (corresponding to the particular arrangement of current-carrying leads affixed to the sample), a current signal appears at the device center \emph{only} if the hydrodynamic theory is invariant under $\dsix$, but no signal appears if the theory has \emph{any} larger point group (such as that of a hexagon, $\dtwelve$).
+In contrast, in Sec.~\ref{subsec:HallNarrow} we show that inversion-breaking effects are not as effectively probed by simpler, more conventional Hall-effect experiments in narrow channels \cite{mcguinness} .

-Finally, we confirm using kinetic theory that in microscopically plausible models of anisotropic Fermi surfaces, the new dissipative coefficients that we predict are indeed present, and that their magnitudes are not unexpectedly small.
-Therefore, we expect that the $\dsix$-invariant hydrodynamics we derive here may be discernible in near-term experiments.
+Finally, in Sec.~\ref{sec:kinetictheory} we confirm using kinetic theory that in microscopically plausible models of anisotropic Fermi surfaces, the new dissipative coefficients that we predict are indeed present, and that their magnitudes are not unexpectedly small.
+We also state the temperature dependence of these coefficients and give predictions for their value in the familiar example of (half of) ABA trilayer graphene.
+As a result of these predictions, we expect that the $\dsix$-invariant hydrodynamics we derive herein may be discernible in near-term experiments.